 The bomb would have been dropped during one of several air raids against RAF West Malling.
-The heaviest of these occurred during the Battle of Britain (summer 1940) and resulted in >100 bomb strikes.
+The heaviest of these occurred during the Battle of Britain (summer 1940) and resulted in over 100 bomb strikes.

-It comes just weeks after an evacuation in south-west London, caused by a German 250kg bomb.
-This munition was also deemed too sensitive to move and so had to be blown up in-situ.
+This discovery comes just weeks after an evacuation in south-west London, caused by a German 250kg bomb.
+This munition was also deemed too sensitive to move and had to be blown up in-situ.